worksome/foggy/README.md

 ## Configuration

-The configuration lies in a JSON file, which has to adhere to the `schema.json` file.
+The configuration lies in a JSON file, which has to adhere to the [`schema.json`](schema.json) file.
-You can validate your configuration file on [jsonschemavalidator.net](https://www.jsonschemavalidator.net/) or directly in phpstorm.
+You can validate your configuration file on [jsonschemavalidator.net](https://www.jsonschemavalidator.net) or directly in an IDE such as PhpStorm.

 For the most basic configuration, where all tables are dumped, but no data is scrubbed, we simply do: